7.4. Least Squares Solutions#

 So for a matrix \(A\) with linearly independent columns the projection of a vector \(\vect{b}\) onto Col \(A\) is given by

-(7.4.5)#\[$\hat{\vect{b}} = \text{proj}_{\text{Col }A}(\vect{b}) = A(A^TA)^{-1}A^T \vect{b}.$\]
+(7.4.5)#\[\hat{\vect{b}} = \text{proj}_{\text{Col }A}(\vect{b}) = A(A^TA)^{-1}A^T \vect{b}.\]

 We already knew how to find this projection if the columns are orthogonal.
 Using the normal equations we don’t need orthogonality.

 Applying Theorem 7.4.1 to the earlier example (Example 7.4.2), shows that in the case of orthogonal vectors there is actually nothing new.
+This is illustrated in the next example.

 Example 7.4.4